31415Hacker/RayTracer-public/README.md

 ## **Design Philosophy**

 * **Everything GPU-first**:
-  CPU only loads files and triggers commands.
+  CPU only loads files and triggers commands, and the GPU does everything else (rendering, building the BVH).
 * **Extensibility**:
   Easily add materials, BRDFs, MIS, ReSTIR, or sampling strategies.
 * **Separation of concerns**: